-A are the number of Transformer blocks, the hidden size, and the number of self-attention heads, respectively.
-The hyperparameters of the LINE, GraRep, and struc2vec models were selected according to the guidelines in [123], because Yue et al. carefully optimized them by grid search.
-The hyperparameter for the NeoDTI model was set to the default value in [122].
+The Aldrug2cov model parameters followed those BERT [129] which is L=12, H=768, and A=12, where L, H, and A are the number of Transformer blocks, the hidden size, and the number of self-attention heads, respectively.
+The hyperparameters of the LINE, GraRep, and struc2vec models were selected according to the guidelines in [127], because Yue et al. carefully optimized them by grid search.
+The hyperparameter for the NeoDTI model was set to the default value in [126].
 In this study, the embedding dimension(d) was set to 768 for all model.

-To evaluate the performance of the embedding methods on DDI network reconstruction, we adopted Precision@k [126] as the evaluation metric.
+To evaluate the performance of the embedding methods on DDI network reconstruction, we adopted Precision@k [130] as the evaluation metric.
 The one error, coverage, ranking loss, and average precision were used to evaluate the overall performance of all representation methods in ATC classification.
-These metrics are defined in detail in [127], and are frequently used for evaluating the performance of ATC classifiers.
+These metrics are defined in detail in [131], and are frequently used for evaluating the performance of ATC classifiers.
 The area under precision recall (AUPR) curve and the area under receiver operating characteristic(AUROC) curve were employed to evaluate the performance of all representation methods in bio-link prediction.